Orthopedically Impaired Added Authorization

 The Orthopedically Impaired Added Authorization (OI AA) is designed to prepare credentialed teachers to serve students with physical disabilities related to a range of neuromotor conditions, from birth to 22 years of age in school and community settings.
 Increasingly, teachers are needed to serve students with complex communication needs through Augmentative and Alternative Communication (AAC) and Assistive Technology (AT) applications.
-Candidates completeing the OI AA will expand their knowledge and skills to serve students through assessment, curricular adaptations, and supporting essential life skills that include communication, academics, personal independence, vocational experiences.
+Candidates completing the OI AA will expand their knowledge and skills to serve students through assessment, curricular adaptations, and supporting essential life skills that include communication, academics, personal independence, vocational experiences.
 The design and application of appropriate AAC and AT systems are core features of the OI AA program.
 Areas of study and practice also include a focus on integration of health care services for students with physical disabilities through collaboration with family members and related professionals.

 Orthopedically Impaired Added Authorization (OI AA) Curriculum